-Apart from these two lenses, what you really DO need is, heavy duty protection for your camera from all the dry colour and water all around.
+Apart from these three lenses, what you really DO need is heavy-duty protection for your camera, from dry colour and water all around.
 You would need to cover your equipment with some kind of rain-cover.
-All the while, there is constant shower of water-jets and clouds of ‘gulaal’ everywhere, and keeping the camera safe is quite some challenge.
+All through, there may be constant showers of water-jets, and clouds of ‘gulaal’ everywhere.
+In such an environment, keeping the camera safe can be a challenging task.

 Some of the options available online are: